 A search, using a search engine like Google or Bing, generally returns some millions of pages for every keyword typed.
-You can try to estimate Internet’s size by thinking of how many websites would be there, if people are using ‘n’ number of keywords to search for information.
-This part of Internet is just what is visible.
+You can try to estimate the Internet’s size by thinking of how many websites would be there if people are using ‘n’ number of keywords to search for information.
+This part of the Internet is just what is visible.
 But there exists, within the countless websites, an Internet that is beyond the scope of search engines and general browsing.
-This is the Darknet, Deepnet, Deep Web, Invisible Web or Hidden Internet.
+This is the Darknet, Dark Web, Deepnet, Deep Web, Invisible Web or the Hidden Internet.
 This article explains this and shows you how to access it and precautions to take.

-However, Darknet (the term is often used interchangeably with Deepnet), is much more than just prevention of indexing by search engines.
+Darknet is much more than just prevention of indexing by search engines.
 The websites on Darknet are anonymous, i.e., you cannot tell who the website are, owners when visiting such Darknet websites.
 Non-indexed website owners can still be traced out looking at who purchased the domain name etc. Websites in Darknet are sites that are using the Tor (The Onion Router) network.
 The basis of Tor network is to include so many nodes that the origin cannot trace where the data is going or where it is coming from.

-You will need Tor browser in order to view these websites.
+You will need a Tor browser to view these websites.
 Read our review of the TOR browser to know more about The Onion Router and how it works.

 Who uses Darknet or Deepnet?
 Is it Dangerous?

 It could be as simple as a group of friends who do are discussing serious issues, or it could be something as dangerous as an assassin offering his services.
 It could be journalists who want to work without the possibility of getting jailed for speaking truth, or it could be people selling banned drugs and weed.
 There are whistle-blowers who let out information without the fear of getting caught – and there are websites that show child abuse.